wizardofzos/gitmaster/README.md

 You can then CTRL-C or press Q followed by ENTER to stop the installation When continuing (just press ENTER) you're asked where to install the bundle.
 This example uses /prj/git005.
-Make sure this folder (and the zfs containing it) has enouth space (500 CYLS should definately do it)
+Make sure this folder (and the ZFS containing it) has enouth space (500 CYLS should definately do it)

     Folder to install git (and prereqs) to (no trailing slash): /prj/git005